Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/sync-ping.rst

 The sync ping includes events in the same format as they are included in the main ping, see :ref:`eventtelemetry`.

+All events submitted as part of the sync ping which already include the "extra" object (the 6th parameter of the event array described in the event telemetry documentation) may also include a "serverTime" parameter, which the most recent unix timestamp sent from the sync server (as a string).
+This arrives in the ``X-Weave-Timestamp`` HTTP header, and may be omitted in cases where the client has not yet made a request to the server, or doesn't have it for any other reason.
+It is included to improve flow analysis across multiple clients.

 Every event recorded in this ping will have a category of ``sync``.
 The following events are defined, categorized by the event method.